 Method #4: Disable Windows Defender

 It is one of the built-in features of Windows 10.
-It works as a default anti-virus tool that may sometimes interfere in accessing some files and apps.
-This may lead to the pop-up error of Your IT Administrator has limited access.
+It works as a default antivirus tool that may sometimes interfere with accessing some files and apps.
+This may lead to the pop-up error that Your IT Administrator has limited access to.
 So disabling it may prove to be effective in some cases.
 However, it must be done only temporarily.
 Just do it by following the below steps.

 - Search Windows security on the Start Menu >>